phil294/vimium-everywhere/README.md

 - Linux
     - Either
         - [download the latest binary](https://github.com/phil294/vimium-everywhere/releases), **or**
-        - download and install [AHK_X11](https://github.com/phil294/AHK_X11/).
-It's recommended you download the `ahk_x11-no-gc` version because this script may crash a lot otherwise.
+        - download and install the latest version of [AHK_X11](https://github.com/phil294/AHK_X11/).
 Then also download the file `vimium-everywhere.ahk`.
     - Start the downloaded program via double click or command line.
-However, this will crash every now and then, especially under heavy usage.
-Thus, it's recommended to do this instead:
-        ```bash
-        while true; do ./vimium-everywhere && break; done
-        ```
-        This will automatically restart the process once it crashed.
     - By default, it probably doesn't work properly, because you also need to:
         - *Important*: Enable the assistive technologies setting for your distribution.
 There's usually a single checkbox somewhere to be found to enable it.
 After enabling, you may need to reboot.
         - *Important*: Most applications need some config flag toggled so they cooperate.
 You'll find details in the table below.